MISP/misp-website/_pages/events.md

-The second session will walk participants through the basics and pitfalls of MISP server administration, along with community managent, synchronising data with other communities and using feeds.
+The second session will walk participants through the basics and pitfalls of MISP server administration, along with community management, synchronising data with other communities and using feeds.
 Additionally we'll spend some time on discussing the various deployment options for MISP along with some considerations for those looking to deploy MISP.